 - proof-read your statement carefully and check for grammar and spelling errors and typos.
 If you are like me you will need to proof-read a hard copy as well as an onscreen version

 - save a copy of your statement to refer to if you are shortlisted

 - be positive and confident about your achievements and future potential.
 Use lots of active verbs e.g. 'presented, liaised, designed and delivered' and where possible quantifiable impact measures, such as student feedback scores or the number of attendees at that conference you organised.

 - get feedback on your statement from academic colleagues.
 You can also get feedback from the Researcher Career Development Adviser.

-- upload a copy of your CV including lists of publications and conference presentations.
+- upload a copy of your CV including full lists of publications and conference presentations.
 Check out the advice and CV examples from Vitae.

 - keep the statement to two sides of A 4.